 The supply portion of Hinsdale residents’ electric bills will shrink by 40 percent thanks to an agreement that was approved Tuesday night with an independent electricity supplier.

-About six weeks after residents voted in favor of an electricity aggregation referendum on the March 20 primary ballot, the Village of Hinsdale Board of Trustees voted unanimously in favor of a three-year contract with Nordic Energy Services for the supply of electricity to Hinsdale residents at a rate of 4.62 cents per kilowatt-hour, about 3 cents lower than the current ComEd rate of 7.73 cents per kilowatt-hour.
+About six weeks after on the March 20 primary ballot, the Board of Trustees voted unanimously in favor of a three-year contract with Nordic Energy Services for the supply of electricity to Hinsdale residents at a rate of 4.62 cents per kilowatt-hour, about 3 cents lower than the current ComEd rate of 7.73 cents per kilowatt-hour.

 That ComEd rate will be re-set in June and will likely go down to around 7 cents, said executive director David Hoover of Northern Illinois Municipal Electric Collaborative (NIMEC), the village’s aggregation consultant who oversaw the bidding process.

 “Regardless, the [Nordic] pricing is very attractive,” Hoover said.

 Nordic’s three-year bid was the lowest of six suppliers who submitted for the village’s business.
 The next lowest rate was 5.19 cents per kilowatt-hour from Direct Energy.